Prolapse Treatment Options

 Pelvic Organ Prolapse Surgery

 There are several pelvic organ prolapse surgery options currently available and your doctor can help you decide whether one of these options is appropriate based on your age, physical strength, and degree of symptoms.
+The table below outlines common pelvic organ prolapse surgeries.

 - Pelvic organ prolapse surgery offers the potential of greatly improving your medical condition.

-- There is a possibility of serious complications.
+- Possibility of serious complications.

 - Hospitalization is required.

-The Best Prolapse Treatment Depends
+The Best Prolapse Treatment Depends on Your Symptoms and Your Preferences